 The Royal Society of St George – founded in 1894

-For more than 123 years, the Royal Society of St George has been England’s premier patriotic organisation, promoting and celebrating the English way of life.
-With thousands of members, more than 60 branches in England and over 30 around the world, the Society organises a wide variety of events, from marking significant moments in history to enjoying English food and drink.
+For more than 124 years, the Royal Society of St George has been England’s premier patriotic organisation, promoting and celebrating the English way of life.
+With thousands of members, more than 60 branches in England and over 30 around the world, the Society organises a wide variety of social and fund raising events, from marking significant moments in our history to enjoying English food and drink.

 Our Patron: HM The Queen